louisae452/piggy-before-the-infection-started/README.md

 [Wireframe for the small and medium screen versions of the ‘Talk to the creator’ page.](assets/images/readme-images/form-wire-small.png)

+### Changes to the design.

+## Home page for medium screens.

+The original layout for the description of the series was the similar as that for small screens.
+It was found that the layout adopted for larger screes was more adequate.

+INSERT NEW WIREFRAME

+## Gallery page.

+For larger and medium screens, it was decided that six episodes per line, instead of the original four (for larger screens) and two(for medium screens) was more suitable.

+For smaller screens, it was found that a vertical approach would make the page far too long and create user frustration.
+Instead, a horizontal scroll bar for the episodes in each season was adopted.

+In addition, it was decided that buttons to navigate to each of the seasons in the page would look too chunky, so they were transformed into more discreate links at the top and bottom of each of the season sections.

+INSERT NEW WIREFRAME

+All the pages got the addition of two bottoms at the end of the page to navigate to the other two pages easily.

+## Success page.

+A  success page was created to be shown on successful submission of the form.

+INSERT WIREFRAME.

 ## Typography and colour scheme.

 The bangers type was chosen for the titles, while risque will be used for the main text.

-The colour scheme was selected with purple as the main tone to keep in line with SuperJakeJoseCat’s branding, while the complementary forest green and mint green were chosen for the text in order to provide adequate contrast.
+The colour scheme was selected with purple as the main tone to keep in line with SuperJakeJoseCat’s branding, while the complementary forest green and mint green were chosen for the text in order to provide adequate contrast while being gentle in the eye for users with light sensitivity.

 ![Piggy before the infection started Wikipedia|1902x1125,10%](/assets/images/readme-images/wiki-page.png) Capture of Piggy before the infection started Wikipedia.